recena/charts/README.md

 ## Built-in Helm Chart Repository

-This repository contains [Helm Charts](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/helm-charts-in-rancher) served by Rancher Manager - Apps & Marketplace.
+This repository contains [Helm Charts](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/helm-charts-in-rancher) served by the Rancher Manager - Apps & Marketplace.

 It is currently maintained by the Release Team.